Joseon: Administrative divisions

-During most of the Joseon period, Korea was divided into eight provinces (do, 도, 道).
+During most of the Joseon period, Korea was divided into eight provinces (do).
 The eight provinces' boundaries remained unchanged for almost five centuries from 1413 to 1895, and formed a geographic paradigm that is still reflected today in the Korean Peninsula's administrative divisions, dialects, and regional distinctions.
 The names of all eight provinces are still preserved today, in one form or another.